garrandall/popular-music-data/tracks/seventeen-winger.md

   start_date: '1989-06-10'
 ---

 Yeah, I saw sparks fly
 From the corner of my eye
 And when I turned
-Ooh, it was love at first sight
+Oh, it was love at first sight

 I said, please excuse me
 I didn't catch your name
 Oh, it'd be a shame
 Not to see you again

 And just when I thought she was comin' to my door
 She whispered sweet and brought me to the floor
 She said

 I'm only seventeen (seventeen)
 But I'll show you love like you've never seen
 She's only seventeen
 Daddy says she's too young, but she's old enough for me

 Mmm, come to my place
 We can talk it over
 Oh, everything
 going down in your head

 She said take it easy
 I need some time
 Time to work it out
 To make you mine

 And just when I thought she was comin' to my door
 She whispered sweet and brought me to the floor
 She said

 I'm only seventeen (seventeen)
 You ain't seen love, ain't seen nothing like me
 She's only seventeen
 Seventeen

 Such a bad girl
 Loves to work me overtime
 Feels good, ha
 Dancing close to that borderline

 She's a magic mountain
 She's a leather glove
 Oh, she's my soul
 It must be love

 I'm only seventeen (seventeen)
 Girl, she gives me love like I've never seen